 Bacteria play a key role in many essential biological processes, including nutrient cycling, soil formation, food production (such as curd or yogurt, cheese, ghee, and vinegar) and digestion, and the breakdown of organic matter.
 They are also essential for human health, providing essential nutrients, nitrogen cycles, bioweapons, producing antibiotics and other drugs, and protecting us from disease-causing organisms.
 Bacteria also play an important role in biotechnology, providing enzymes and other proteins for industrial applications, such as the production of biofuels and other chemicals.

-Bacteria are also important in agriculture because they help in composting and producing fertilizer by natural means.
+Bacteria are also important in agriculture because they help compost and produce fertilizer by natural means.

 Bacteria are used in genetic engineering where specific genes are introduced into bacteria for the production of desired products.